ultract/Linux-Clipboard-Control/README.md

 # Linux-Clipboard-Control
-Simply control the clipboard in a desktop linux environment (Allow / Disallow) Clipboard : Copy and Paste function (Ctrl + c and Ctrl + v)
+- Simply control the clipboard in a desktop linux environment (Allow / Disallow)
+- Clipboard : Copy and Paste function (Ctrl + c and Ctrl + v)
+- Print Messages by the D-Bus method call

 ### Prerequisite
 - GCC Compiler